Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 olives in a bowl

-Image Credit: Vagelis-Dimas-Pixabay
+Image by: Vagelis-Dimas-Pixabay

+Green and black olives are not toxic to cats.
+The only issues are the preservative content and their pits.
 Olives are usually packed in oil or brine.
-These aren’t recommended for cats, and can be easily removed by thoroughly washing the olives.
+These aren’t recommended for cats and can be easily removed by thoroughly washing the olives.

 If you offer your cat an olive, be sure it’s rinsed first and does not contain a pit.
 Olive pits are choking hazards.
 Rinsed olives can be safely eaten by your cat in moderation.
 They should not be something that your cat eats regularly.